jzengg/lote/readme.md

 ## How to use
 * Clone this repo
-* Move your template and json file into the directory
+* Move your template and json file into the lib directory
 * Cd into directory and run templater with the arguments [template_name] [data_name] [output_file_name]
 * Using the example files, you would run `./templater example_template.html example_data.json output.html`